rclone/rclone/MANUAL.md

 Useful for debugging.

+### `--ignore-case` - make searches case insensitive ###

+Normally filter patterns are case sensitive.
+If this flag is supplied then filter patterns become case insensitive.

+Normally a `--include "file.txt"` will not match a file called `FILE.txt`.
+However if you use the `--ignore-case` flag then `--include "file.txt"` this will match a file called `FILE.txt`.

 ## Quoting shell metacharacters ##

 The examples above may not work verbatim in your shell as they have